Nov. 13, 2006 -- Eating fish three times a week may cut your odds of getting dementia almost in half.

 Researchers base their findings on a study of 900 older men and women.
-The scientists found that participants with the highest DHA levels at the beginning of the study were 47% less likely to get dementia and 39% less likely to getduring the study than the rest of the group.
+The scientists found that participants with the highest DHA levels at the beginning of the study were 47% less likely to get dementia and 39% less likely to get Alzheimer's disease during the study than the rest of the group.

 The researchers included Ernst Schaefer, MD, of the U.S. Department of Agriculture Human Nutrition Research Center, at Tufts University.

 DHA is short for the fatty acid docosahexaenoic.
 It is found in fish such as salmon, sardines, and herring, and appears important in cutting dementia risk, Schaefer's team notes.

 The scientists don't promise DHA prevents the condition, calling instead for more studies.

 The study looked at about 900 men and women, aged 55 to 88, who did not have dementia at its start.

 Participants completed dietary surveys and got their blood DHA levels checked.

 They then took mental skills tests every two years and were followed for nine years, on average.